Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 PUR water filters certified by the National Science Foundation can reduce up to 70 chemical substances but don’t remove chromium 6.
 Most faucet and countertop filters that use activated carbon can’t remove chromium 6.

-While Brita filters are highly rated, it uses a carbon filter that cannot remove chromium 6 from water.
+While Brita filters are highly rated, they use a carbon filter that cannot remove chromium 6 from water.

-Because Berkey uses a gravity filter, their water filtration systems can reduce chromium 6 in the water.
-Berkey filters contain upwards of six media types constructed into compact microscopic holes.
+Because Berkey filters use gravity filters, their water filtration systems can reduce chromium 6 levels in water.
+Berkey filters contain upwards of six media types, including an ion exchange resin, that target chromium 6 particles.

 Zero Water filters are rigorously tested per the National Science Foundation’s protocols.
 They claim to remove 99% of chromium from drinking water.